 The Creativity Book is a perfect place to do this.
 It allows me to revisit the designs I didn’t use and to think about why I didn’t use them.

 I use this to remember people and events.
 One business card I have glued into one of my Creativity Books is a guy from Hong Kong I met on an airplane.
 He and his buddy were having a disagreement and they asked me to be the arbitrator.
 The big question was whether or not the American phrase, “You can say that again,” was a curse.

 It’s not only the information that I was to capture, but also if I find the design of the card interesting or inspiring.
 I also like to keep the business card if it brings back good memories, like a restaurant or museum.

 This is a list of ideas of what I want to do during my life and with my life.
-I’ve done this in a list or I’ve just wrote down things like, “I’d like to go on a cruise of the Greek islands someday.”
+I’ve done this in a list or I’ve just written down things like, “I’d like to go on a cruise of the Greek islands someday.”

 Suggestions from Others

 I write down book titles, movies, and TV shows suggested by people I respect.
 Or they could be titles I read about in an article.
 This goes for websites I’d like to look at later.